decant09/machu-picchu-game/README.md

 - No known bugs.
 #### Solved
 - When the user opted to play the game again, the introduction text would load but the game wouldn't run as expected.
-This is because the username varaible is not an empty string anymore once the game is played once.
+This is because the username variable is not an empty string anymore once the game is played once.
 To address this I introduced a pass statement to the intro() method.
 This allows the program to pass on to the miguel() method of the game if the username variable is not an empty string.
 - After running the code through the PEP8 validator I rearranged the code to meet the 80 character limit requirements.
-This involved rearranging an f-string by splitting it over two lines and using a '+' at the end of the first line.
-However that caused '{username}' to be displayed when the game was run and not the input value for username.
-This was because '{username}' was now on the new rearranged second line and not the first line which contained the 'f'.
-I moved the 'f' from the first to the second line containing
+This involved rearranging an f-string by splitting it over two lines and using a "+" at the end of the first line.
+However, that caused "{username}" to be displayed when the game was run and not the input value for username.
+This was because "{username}" was now on the newly rearranged second line and not the first line which contained the "f".
+I moved the "f" from the first to the second line containing
-'{username}' and this resolved the issue.
+"{username}" and this resolved the issue.
 ## Deployment & Local Development
 ### Deployment
 The site was deployed to Heroku and the following steps were followed to do so:
 1. Log in to heroku.com, click "New" and then “Create new app”.
 2. Give the application a name, choose your region, and Click "Create app".
 3. On the next page, within the "Settings" tab, click on the “Reveal Config Vars” button.
-In the "KEY" input box type PORT and in the "VALUE" input box type 8000.
+In the "KEY" input box type PORT and the
+"VALUE" input box type 8000.
 Then click on the "Add" button.
-4. Next click on the “Add buildpack” button.
+4. Next, click on the “Add buildpack” button.
 Select “python” and click “Save changes”.
 Repeat this process to add “nodejs”.
 It is important to add them in this order, with Python on top and NodeJS underneath.
 If they are the other way around you can click and drag to change the order.
 6. When this step is complete select the “Deploy” tab at the top of the page.
-7. In the deployment method section you can connect with GitHub by selecting “GitHub”.
+7. In the deployment method section, you can connect with GitHub by selecting “GitHub”.
 8. In the "connect to GitHub" section type the [repository](https://github.com/decant09/machu-picchu-game) name in, click “Search”, and once located click “Connect”.
 9. You can choose to deploy using either the automatic or manual option.
 10. For automatic deploys select “main” for the “Choose a branch to deploy” option.
 Click “Enable Automatic Deploys” if desired.
 This can be changed at a later date if needed.
 11. To manually deploy select “main” for the “Choose a branch to deploy” option.
 Click “Deploy Branch”.
 A message appears saying
-“Your app was successfully deployed” and a “View” button which can be clicked to view the application in a new page.
+“Your app was successfully deployed” and a “View” button can be clicked to view the application on a new page.

 ### Local Development
 The steps below describe how to fork or clone the repository if desired.